GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: ICL Evaluation

 [1]{\texttt{\textbackslash#1}}

-We experiment with 21 datasets spanning 9 task categories.
+\tightparagraph{Splits} We experiment with 21 datasets spanning 9 task categories.
 See Table~\ref{tab:ds_summary} for a summary of the datasets used in this work.
-For all datasets other than \xnli{}, \cogs{}, and \smcalflow{}, we use the standard IID splits.
-For \xnli{} which is a multilingual NLI dataset, we use the French split.
-For \cogs{}, in addition to the standard IID, we also evaluate on the standard compositional generalization evaluation set.
+For all datasets other than \xnli{}, \pawsx{}, \cogs{}, and \smcalflow{}, we use the standard IID splits.
+For \xnli{} which is a multilingual NLI dataset, we use the German and Russian splits.
+For \pawsx{} which is a multilingual paraphrase detection dataset, we use the French and Spanish splits.
+For \cogs{}, we evaluate on the standard IID and compositional generalization evaluation sets.
 For \smcalflow{} we evaluate on the IID and compositional generalization splits from \citet{yin-etal-2021-compositional} as described below.

-\tightparagraph{\smcalflow{}} \citep{andreas-etal-2020-task} is a dataset of task-oriented natural language dialogs about calendars, weather, places, and people paired with executable dataflow programs. \smccs{} \citep{yin-etal-2021-compositional} is a subset of \smcalflow{} containing single-turn dialogs involving two domains (organization structure and calendar event creation), each having its own set of program symbols with two types of test sets: a cross-domain (C) test set containing only instances where both domains appear and meant to test for compositional generalization, and a single-domain (S) test set contains instances with only single-domain for in-distribution evaluation.
-For compositional evaluation, we use the 32-C split which is a few-shot cross-domain split where the training set includes 32 cross-domain examples.
+\smcalflow{} \citep{andreas-etal-2020-task} is a dataset of task-oriented natural language dialogs about calendars, weather, places, and people paired with executable dataflow programs. \smccs{} \citep{yin-etal-2021-compositional} is a subset of \smcalflow{} containing single-turn dialogs involving two domains (organization structure and calendar event creation), each having its own set of program symbols with two types of test sets: a cross-domain (C) test set containing only instances where both domains appear and meant to test for compositional generalization, and a single-domain (S) test set contains instances with only single-domain for in-distribution evaluation.
+For compositional evaluation, we use the 32-C split, a few-shot cross-domain split where the training set includes 32 cross-domain examples.
 For our IID evaluation, following \citet{levy2022diverse}, we use the 8-S split.
 Additionally, we use the programs with the simplified syntax provided by \cite{meron-2022-simplifying}.

+Following prior work \citep{gupta2023coveragebased,rubin-etal-2022-learning,ye2023compositional}, for each split, we use up to 44,000 random instances from the train set as the candidate pool and evaluate on up to 1000 instances from the validation set if available, and the test set otherwise.

 \tightparagraph{Templates} Tables \ref{tab:prompts_1}, \ref{tab:prompts_2}, and \ref{tab:prompts_3} contain the textual templates we use to linearize the instances for example selection and ICL.
 The ICL prompt is constructed by concatenating the templatized demonstrations and the test instance using \texttt{\escape{n}\escape{n}} as the separator.